telerik/winforms-docs/gridview/exporting-data/export-to-pdf.md

 {{endregion}}

-__Header and Footer__
+### Header and Footer

-Bofore applying customizations to the headers and footers we need to enable them:
+Before applying customizations to the headers and footers we need to enable them:

 ####  Enabling headers and footers